combefis/combefis.github.io/about/cv.md

       submitted programs, and generates intelligent feedbacks to support learning.
 In addition to the pure development of the platform, the project also consists in creating a set of lessons meant to be used in secondary schools.
-The project is realised with CSITEd and the École Centrale des Arts et Métiers.</small></li>
+The project is realised with CSITEd, EDITx and the ECAM Brussels Engineering School.</small></li>
       <li><b>ILPADS</b> <small>(Jan.
 2013–now)</small><br />
       <small>The ILPADS project consists in developing an interactive online
       platform to develop programming and algorithm design skills.
 The platform